Getting Prepared for an

 The situation would be much worse today than in 1981 due to our profound and ever-increasing dependence upon electricity and electronics for the basic maintenance of our lives.
 In addition, the last remnants of the pre-electrical infrastructure, and the knowledge of how to use the components of that infrastructure, is slowly and completely disappearing.
 Some people have said that the long-term loss of the power grid would send us back to the 19th century.
 That belief is

 quite false because we have no 19th century infrastructure and very little 19th century knowledge.
-A long-term loss of the power grid would send us back at least 500 years.
+A long-term loss of the power grid would send us back to the middle ages for a number of years.

 First: Another brief note about severe solar storms (and similar natural events), and then I'll get back to nuclear EMP.
 Solar storms would primarily affect the power grid, and are not likely to harm things like computers.
 Also, solar storms would only disrupt communications temporarily, and would not be likely to cause direct harm to communications equipment (except for satellites).
 An extremely large solar storm, though, would induce geomagnetic currents that could destroy a substantial fraction of the very largest transformers on the power grid (possibly over much of the world).
 If this happened, electric power loss due to a large solar storm would be out for a period of years and possibly decades.
 Unlike nuclear EMP, such a solar storm is an eventual inevitability.